ChipmunkWrangler/einmaleins/docs/wiki/Ideas.markdown

 [ToDo](ToDo)

 #Ideas
+* Check texts with Pete or John & Angie
 * Count three wrong answers as hitting the question mark button, maybe flash the button
  * Second time an answer is wrong twice, tutorial for question mark
 * Ion stream doesn't look impressive